 Collaborative research utilizes the University of Chicago’s extensive community to take on the most challenging issues facing science today.
 Joint initiatives leverage intellectual and technical resources at Argonne, Fermilab, and UChicago to pioneer science with meaningful application.
 Researchers and scientists from the labs can partner with faculty through the University’s more than 140 institutes and centers.

 The Chicago Quantum Exchange (CQE) is an intellectual hub and partnership for advancing academic and industrial efforts in the science and engineering of quantum information.
 It is anchored by the University of Chicago, Argonne National Laboratory Fermi National Accelerator Laboratory, and the University of Illinois at Urbana-Champaign.
 Members of CQE are focused on developing new ways of understanding and exploiting the laws of quantum mechanics, the fundamental yet counterintuitive theory that governs nature at its smallest scales.

-The Institute for Molecular Engineering addresses fundamental societal problems through advances in nanoscale manipulation and design at a molecular scale.
+The Pritzker School of Molecular Engineering addresses fundamental societal problems through advances in nanoscale manipulation and design at a molecular scale.
 Molecular engineering incorporates molecular building blocks into electronic, optical, mechanical, chemical, and biological components to build functional systems that will impact an array of technologies, from advanced medical therapies to quantum computing and energy.